Only Flat Spacetime is Full BPS in Four Dimensional N=3 and N=4 Supergravity: Conclusions and future directions

 Classifying supersymmetric solutions of four-dimensional $\cN=2$ and $\cN=4$ supergravity has been done with great effort over the last 40 years.
 Whereas an understanding of the higher derivative analysis has been achieved for the former, the same is lacking for the latter.
 Consequently, higher derivative corrections to the entropy of black holes in $\cN=4$ supergravity have been calculated using the $\cN=2$ black hole entropy formula \cite{LopesCardoso:2006ugz, Mohaupt:2008gt}.
 For example, `small black holes' have zero horizon area in the two-derivative $\cN=4$ supergravity and it is expected to develop the horizon area once higher derivative corrections are taken into account \cite{Sen:1995in,LopesCardoso:2006ugz, Dabholkar:2004dq, Dabholkar:2005dt, Mohaupt:2008gt}.
 There is an alternative claim that thermally, there is a transition to a gas of free strings before reaching any BPS small black hole configuration \cite{Chen:2021dsw, Chen:2024gmc}.
 It will be interesting to study these solutions in higher derivative $\cN=4$ supergravity directly rather than using truncated $\cN=2$ supergravity formalism .
 In this context, it is essential to classify the supersymmetric solutions of the higher derivative $\cN=4$ supergravity.
 The present work is an initial step towards that goal.

 \acknowledgments

 We thank Ashoke Sen and Amitabh Virmani for discussions.
 AB and BS thank Harish Chandra Research Institute, Prayagraj for its hospitality during the initial stages of this project.
 AB thanks organizers of National Strings Meeting 2024, IIT Ropar where this work was presented.
 SH is funded by the European Union (ERC, UNIVERSE PLUS, 101118787).
+BS thanks the organisers of the workshop “New Frontiers in Supergravity, Strings and Related Topics” held at Hefei, China, where this work was presented.
 Views and opinions expressed are however those of the authors only and do not necessarily reflect those of the European Union or the European Research Council Executive Agency.
 Neither the European Union nor the granting authority can be held responsible for them.